atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/BITBUCKET_CONFIGURATION.md

 ### NFS resource configuration

-The following variables set number of CPU, amount of memory, maximum heap size and minimum heap size of NFS instance.
-(Used default values as example.)
+The following variables set the initial cpu/memory request sizes including their limits for the NFS instance.
+(Default values used as example.)

 The following variables set the request and limit for number of CPU, amount of memory of NFS instance.
 (Used default values as example.)